lennartschaeffer/PhycoCoin/README.md

 ## Features

+- ### Model & Data
+- `quantile_regressor_model.pkl`: Trained regression model for biomass validation
+- Constants and logic are shared with the smart contract for transparency
+- ## Backend (Flask API)
+- The backend provides machine learning-powered validation and valuation of seaweed harvests.
+It exposes a REST API for the frontend to submit harvest data and receive validation, nutrient removal, and credit calculations.
 - **Smart Contract (Solidity):**
   - ERC20 token (PHYC) for nutrient removal credits
   - ETH-based swap: buyers can purchase PhycoCoins from farmers using ETH